Pacific Wrecks

 Mission History

-On July 30, 1944 took off piloted by Robert R Hotz on a barge sweep.
-This B-25 disappeared in the Sele Strait (Galowa Strait, Revenges Strait) area near the Raja Ampat Islands after departing formation to attack a target.
-When this bomber failed to return it was listed as Missing In Action (MIA).
+On July 30, 1944 took off piloted by Robert R Hotz as one of six B-25s on a barge sweep around Sele Strait (Galowa Strait, Revenges Strait) area near the Raja Ampat Islands.
+During the mission, the formation strafed barges.
+This B-25 left formation to attack a target and was never seen again.
+When this plane failed to return it was officially listed as Missing In Action (MIA).

 Memorials